-The Office for Student Rights & Responsibilities (OSRR) supports the mission, goals, values, and vision of the USF System by promoting a community that values individual responsibility and the adherence to community standards as embodied in the Student Code of Conduct.
-The OSRR implements and oversees the Student Code of Conduct and its associated processes and proceedings as codified in USF System Regulation 6.0021, available online at regulationspolicies.usf.edu/regulations/pdfs/ regulation-usf6.0021.pdf.
+Student Rights & Responsibilities (SRR) supports the mission, goals, values, and vision of the USF System by promoting a community that values individual responsibility and the adherence to community standards as embodied in the Student Code of Conduct.
+SRR implements and oversees the Student Code of Conduct and its associated processes and proceedings as codified in USF System Regulation 6.0021, available online at regulations/pdfs/regulation-usf6.0021.pdf

-Students or student organizations commissioning, aiding, abetting, attempting, or inciting any offense outlined in the Student Code of Conduct may be subject to OSRR institutional disciplinary proceedings and actions via the student code of conduct process.
+Students or student organizations commissioning, aiding, abetting, attempting, or inciting any offense outlined in the Student Code of Conduct may be subject to SRR institutional disciplinary proceedings and actions via the Student Code of Conduct process.
 The steps, anticipated timelines, and the decision-making process for when a student is accused of sexual assault, dating violence, domestic violence, or stalking are the same as for any other offense which constitutes a violation of the Student Code of Conduct.